ArjenSchwarz/awstools/README.md

 reviews-v2-appmesh-bookinfo,ratings-v1-appmesh-bookinfo,outlineConnect=0;fontColor=#232F3E;gradientColor=none;fillColor=#D05C17;strokeColor=none;dashed=0;verticalLabelPosition=bottom;verticalAlign=top;align=center;html=1;fontSize=12;fontStyle=0;aspect=fixed;pointerEvents=1;shape=mxgraph.aws4.container_2;
 ```

-If you copy this output and import it into your diagram (through pasting it into the field you get via Arrange -> Insert -> CSV) that results in a diagram like the below.
+If you copy this output and import it into your diagram (through pasting it into the field you get via Arrange -> Insert -> Advanced -> CSV) that results in a diagram like the below.

 ![Exported png of the generated draw.io app mesh diagram](docs/drawio-mesh.png)